 top of page

-Many homeowners assume that bigger means better when it comes to their boiler size.
-However, an oversized boiler can lead to higher energy bills, inefficient heating, and reduced system lifespan.
+Many homeowners mistakenly believe that a bigger boiler is better.
+In reality, an oversized boiler can cause several problems.
+It often leads to higher energy bills, inefficient heating, and a reduced lifespan of the system.

-If your home only requires 14 kW of heating, but your boiler is 30 kW, that means your system is over twice the necessary size!
-Imagine driving a lorry for daily commutes instead of a car – excessive fuel consumption and unnecessary wear and tear!
+If your home needs only 14 kW of heating but you have a 30 kW boiler, you are using a system that is more than twice the necessary size.
+This is similar to using a lorry for daily commutes instead of a car—it leads to excessive fuel consumption and unnecessary wear and tear!

 Efficiency gauge with needle pointing to "Excellent."
 Color gradient from red (Very Bad) to green (Excellent) conveys high efficiency.